-The Human Resources technology space is being revolutionised by a deluge of new SaaS software that is helping people teams of all sizes improve their process efficiency and more importantly, improve the end to end employee experience leading to increased employee engagement and satisfaction, ultimately resulting in reduced turnover and better hires.
+The Human Resources technology space is being revolutionized by a deluge of new SaaS software that is helping people teams of all sizes improve their process efficiency and more importantly, improve the end-to-end employee experience leading to increased employee engagement and satisfaction, ultimately resulting in reduced turnover and better hires.

-Building an effective people analytics suite for your organisation is just like building the organisation itself, you really need to be sure that all the cogs in the wheel work well in cohesion in addition to having the best tools for your needs in each silo.
+Building an effective people analytics suite for your organization is just like building the organization itself, you really need to be sure that all the cogs in the wheelwork well in cohesion in addition to having the best tools for your needs in each silo.
 A standard analytical pipeline would include:

 1. Retrieving live data from tools across different HR silos and feeding it to an internal HR data mart